Does Medicare cover hospice care?

 There’s no deductible for hospice care, and copays for covered medications for pain or symptom management won’t exceed $5.
 If inpatient respite care is needed, the patient will pay 5% of the Medicare-approved amount.

-If a hospice patient needs medications that aren’t related to the terminal condition, their Part D plan would still have to cover them with its normal cost-sharing requirements, and their medical provider has to notify the Part D plan that the medications are unrelated to the terminal condition.
-This can be complicated, but it’s important for beneficiaries and their families to understand.
+If a hospice patient needs medications that aren’t related to the terminal condition, their Part D plan would still have to cover them with its normal cost-sharing requirements, and their medical provider should notify the Part D plan that the medications are unrelated to the terminal condition.

 What doesn't Medicare-certified hospice care cover?

 Typically, Medicare does not cover room and board in facilities like nursing homes.
-(Here’s a list of services Medicare won’t cover.)
 But in-patient hospice care is covered during respite care, or at other times if the hospice program deems it necessary and arranges it.
 If a hospice patient receives respite care, the patient will be billed 5% of the Medicare-approved cost of the inpatient care, and Medicare will pay the other 95%.
 Medigap plans can help to cover the out-of-pocket costs associated with hospice care, including respite care.